ludicast/ice/README.markdown

 # Eco-Rails

-Eco templates, written by (written by [Sam Stephenson](https://github.com/sstephenson/eco), allow you to use in an ERB-ish fashion.
+Eco templates, written by (written by [Sam Stephenson](https://github.com/sstephenson/eco), allow you to use Coffeescript with HTML in an ERB-ish fashion.

-Your can then write Eco templates like:
+You can then write Eco templates like:

     <table>
         <tr><th>Name</th><th>Email</th></tr>